 What’s Apple’s plan for AR?

 Clearly, Tim Cook has been bullish on AR for a long time.
-But so far, Apple’s biggest foray into AR remains the 2017 launch of ARKit — which use iPhones’ and iPads’ cameras and sensors to overlay images in 3D space when the device is pointed at a given area — for iOS 11.
-ARKit is available across Apple’s devices, which meant a lot of cool little projects by amateur AR enthusiasts.
-When ARKit launched, The Verge wrote that the tech had the potential to allow Apple to catch rival Google in the AR space.
+Until we see the new headset, the extent of Apple’s foray into AR will have been the 2017 launch of ARKit — which use iPhones’ and iPads’ cameras and sensors to overlay images in 3D space when the device is pointed at a given area — for iOS 11.
+ARKit is available across Apple’s devices, which has spurred a lot of cool little projects by amateur AR enthusiasts.
+When it launched, The Verge wrote that the tech had the potential to allow Apple to catch rival Google in the AR space.

 Reports started trickling out in 2018 that Apple had a timeline to launch both an AR headset and AR glasses.
-The company had 1,000 engineers working on its VR and AR initiative — codenamed “T288” — which were expected to include a combined VR and AR headset to be released in 2021 or 2022, according to Bloomberg News, with a pair of sleeker AR glasses predicted to launch in 2023.
+By 2019, the company reportedly had 1,000 engineers working on its VR and AR initiative codenamed “T288”.

-It shouldn’t be all that surprising that Apple has taken its time making AR hardware.
-It is, after all, the company that introduced the AirPower wireless charging pad, showed it off to the world, then canceled the product because it wasn’t up to company standards — and that was just an charging accessory, not a potentially new computing paradigm.
+It shouldn’t be all that surprising that Apple has taken its time making the Reality Pro, or whatever it’s actually called.
+This is, after all, the company that introduced the AirPower wireless charging pad, showed it off to the world, then canceled the product because it wasn’t up to company standards — and that was just a charging accessory, not a potential new computing paradigm.

 Update September 16th, 12:40PM ET: Added quote from his post-Apple event interview with iJustine.